 I graduated Cum Laude from Life University in December of 1997 and moved my family to Tennessee to start my practice.

-I have been married for 19 years to my amazing wife Tricia and we have four very active and healthy children.
+I have been married for 24 years to my amazing wife Tricia and we have four very active and healthy children.
 Amelia, Camden, Therien and Genevieve are typical chiropractic kids that continue to grow and get adjusted on a regular basis.
-We have a family dog, Daisy Mae, a Goldendoodle that enjoys tennis balls and going to the lake.
+We have 3 family dogs, Daisy Mae, Dudley and Lambeau, all Goldendoodles that enjoy tennis balls and going to the lake.

 As a family, we love to spend time at the lake with swimming, fishing, skiing, wakeboarding and having smores around the campfire.
 We try to convince our family to come down to visit from Wisconsin because of the great weather and warm southern hospitality.